 To some players, the jetpack levels in the final warp room also count.

 "Bee-Having".
-Grenade spitting plants, swarms of bees that chase you, and a TON of Nitro boxes make this an extremely tricky level to finish.
+Grenade spitting plants, swarms of bees that chase you, two-faced moving statues, hammer-wielding Lab Assistants, and a TON of Nitro boxes make this an extremely tricky level to finish.
+And there's the secret area hiding the Purple Gem, which is accessible only by jumping on top of a stack of fake Nitro.

 "Road to Ruin" and "Ruination" are also among the hardest in the game.
 Swiveling, tilted platforms, very narrow platforms, and monkeys that throw logs at you (though you can always spin the logs away).
 On top of that, there's one bit in Ruination where you find a helpful little ! crate, and a bunch of wire frame boxes ready to appear for you to destroy so you can get the gem!
 Smack the block, and...no wooden crates, just a field of Nitro Crates with barely any room to maneuver. note Although this ! crate does not need to be activated to obtain the level's box gem.
 Good luck!